Disclosure: This post may contain affiliate links. Please read my privacy policy.

 Step 1: Put the cottage cheese in a food processor and mix until smooth.

-Step 2: Boil the potatoes until fork tender, about 20 minutes.
+Step 2: Boil the potatoes until fork-tender, about 20 minutes.

 Step 3: Add the hot boiled potatoes, butter, whipped cottage cheese, salt and pepper to a bowl.

 Step 4: Mash with a potato masher and mix until smooth.
+Garnish with a bit more salt and pepper and parsley.

 Expert tips